chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

      chef-automate backup create
      chef-automate bootstrap bundle create bootstrap.abb
     ```
   - First command will create the backup at the file mount location mention in the `config.toml`
   - Second command will create the `bootstrap.abb`
+  - Once the backup is completed successfully, please save the backup Id.
+Example : `20210622065515`

 2. Detach the File system from Standlalone Chef-Automate.